learnmerust/arise/README.md

-### Forever
+### Arise

 Run a process "forever".
-Run a process and recursively spawn it when it dies.
+Run a process and spawn it when it dies.

 ### Install
 `cargo install arise`